Get That Property Out of Your Name!

 - How to fill out all the paperwork yourself to setup and use land trusts and personal property trusts – without expensive attorney’s fees!

-- 161-page workbook complete with state-specific legal references
+- 161-page PDF workbook complete with state-specific legal references

-- Four Audio CDs recorded from recent live seminar
+- Four audio files recorded from a recent live seminar

-- CD–ROM with legal forms to create and use LAND TRUSTS
+- Legal forms to create and use LAND TRUSTS

 - Step-by-Step Land Trust checklist

-- Priority email support from Bill Bronchick, ESQ.
+- Priority email support from Bill Bronchick for 90 days!

-- Free course and/or form updates for 12 months
+- Free course and/or form updates for life

 And Much, Much More!